MayorGee/MvcTypescript/README.md

   This is the part of the project where url paths are organized.
 The project contains a router class for each entity (e.g `TaskRouter`) and an `AbstractRouter` class

   The _AbstractRouter_ contains the `setRouter` and `getRouter` methods which are needed by all the other routers and is extended to each of the other routers.
 In the other router classes, url paths are grouped together with the controller responsible for them and which request method they should send.

+  ### Templates
+  written in liquidjs, This is where the layout of each entity's page is designed.
+There is an index layout which contains the necessary meta data for an html document and is re used by all the pages